vedant-khandelwal/falkonry-sdk-documentation/source/index.html.md

 signal = Schemas.Signal()

 datastream.set_name('Motor Health' + str(random.random()))  # set name of the Datastream
-datastream.set_time_precision("micro")                      # set input data precision. default is "millis" time.set_zone("GMT")                                        # set timezone of the datastream time.set_identifier("time")                                 # set time identifier of the datastream time.set_format("YYYY-MM-DD HH:mm:ss")                      # set time format of the datastream
+datastream.set_time_precision("micro")                      # this is use to store your data in different date time format.
+If input data precision is in micorseconds then set "micro" else "millis".
+If not sent then it will be "millis" time.set_zone("GMT")                                        # set timezone of the datastream time.set_identifier("time")                                 # set time identifier of the datastream time.set_format("YYYY-MM-DD HH:mm:ss")                      # set time format of the datastream